 Bairdell, you make some GOOD bread!

-Olive oil for pans (and extra for hands for handling dough)
+- Olive oil for pans (plus extra for hands for handling dough)